 The wages are fantastic in Australia, almost twice as much as at home in the UK actually, However saving up is harder than I had anticipated.
 At the moment I am staying in a hostel.
 This means that I am paying a crazy amount on rent, and because there’s always a lot going on, I’m also spending a lot of money on socializing.
-While soon I am moving in to a shared apartment and will undoubtedly start saving some money, at the moment it’s hard to save up my wages specially compared to at home where I am living rent free and with free food.
-I’m not here to make lot of money though.
-As long as my income meets my outgoing I’m pretty happy- it is a working holiday after all, not either/or.
+While soon I am moving into a shared apartment and will undoubtedly start saving some money, at the moment it’s hard to save up my wages especially compared to at home where I am living rent free and with free food.
+I’m not here to make a lot of money though.
+As long as my income meets my outgoing I’m pretty happy- it is a working holiday, after all, not either/or.

-I hope that this post have given you some insight into what it’s like to work on a Working Holiday in Australia.
+I hope that this post has given you some insight into what it’s like to work on a Working Holiday in Australia.
 I’m currently living my dream life in Melbourne.
 Yes some days are hard and sometimes I even question what I’m doing here but overwhelmingly I really love it here.
 I’m getting all of my creativity nurtured through my marketing and content writing internship (along with the experience of being in a modern city centre office with free food and Kombucha on tap!)
 Then I have the physical challenge and experience of making coffees and waitressing in a cafe, in a city known for its coffee culture.

 At the moment I’m just taking advantage of having a hot January where days off can be spent at the beach, eating gelato by the river and going out in a vest top in the evenings.
 Even though I’m working, I’m still a traveller, I’ve just taken a little pit stop for a while.
-In Melbourne, for the first time in my travels I am in a new country and I don’t have to look for local recommendations in the area; I am compiling a great list of my very own.
+In Melbourne, for the first time in my travels, I am in a new country and I don’t have to look for local recommendations in the area; I am compiling a great list of my very own.

 You can read more about my work and travels in Australia here.